 Enter Google Shopping.
 This small but mighty tab on the Google Search Result Page showcases sellers’ products from around the globe, specifically ones related to your searches.

 Being the largest search engine on the internet, Google is the ideal platform to show off your product to buyers, especially when their interest is already piqued.
 According to a Think With Google survey, 55 percent of people search for products to buy on Google.

 In this article, we’ll take an

-What is Google Shopping
+What is Google Shopping?

 How Google Shopping Works

-Here are some services Google offers:
+Here are some highlights of the Google Shopping feature:

-Why Use Google Shopping
+Why Use Google Shopping?